Turning a Hobby into a Career

 The potter who realises they are only covering their basic costs must look for ways to cut the waste out of their operation, and it does not always come down to using less expensive materials.
 Much of the time they spend during creation is decorating their pieces, and there are ways to cut the waste there.
-Rather than decorating each piece by hand, they can use ceramic decals.
+Rather than decorating each piece by hand, they can use ceramic decals and ceramic transfers.
 An original pattern they create can be printed in many different colours and sizes at Siak Transfers, and they can quickly apply them to almost finished pieces.
 The time they save will be their earnings and possible profit.

 Turning a hobby or pastime into a business is not always easy, and those who excel at it need to keep a sharp eye on their business expenses.
 It makes little sense to trade a career for a hobby that will drain them financially, and the lack of net profits can turn a relaxing way to spend time into a financial nightmare.